lyneca/zrbot/index.md

 ## Issues

 Have a problem?
-[Add an issue on Github](https://github.com/lyneca/zrbot/issues/new), or email me at <lukemtuthill@gmail.com>.
+Email me at <lukemtuthill@gmail.com>, or you can [add an issue on Github](https://github.com/lyneca/zrbot/issues/new)

 ## Privacy